 Make sure you have the sector-specific skills your business will require

-- Make sure you have a clear understanding of the requirements of the business sector you’ll be working in.
+- You'll need a clear understanding of the requirements of the business sector you’ll be working in.

 - If you have worked in the same sector previously, this shouldn’t be a problem.
 But if you’re moving into an area that’s new to you, do your research.
-You might want to look at training, or hiring an experienced staff member.
+You might want to look at training, or hiring experienced staff.

 You need determination and confidence